anonymousrabbit111222/TradeSweep/README.md

 1. Run the main script: `python TradeSweep.py`
 2. Follow the prompts to input your data.
 3. TradeSweep will generate detailed reports and visualizations to help you fulfill your data preprocessing requests.

+## Contributing
+Contributions are welcome!
+If you have any ideas or suggestions, please open an issue or submit a pull request.